Connect with us

 We have provided a tutorial on installing GROMACS [1] on Ubuntu with CUDA GPU support.
-The methods may vary depending upon the requirements of your system.
+The methods may vary depending on the requirements of your system.
 Therefore, in this article, we provide another method to configure GROMACS with CUDA.

 If you want to install GROMACS without GPU acceleration, read our previous article.
 Here, you will find some additional steps for GPU acceleration.